metaforx/djangocms-rest/docs/how-to/index.rst

 How-to Guides
 =============

-Practical guides for configuring and using django CMS REST in your projects.
+Practical guides for configuring and using djangocms-rest in your projects.

 .. toctree::
    :maxdepth: 2